Resident Bill of Rights

 Residents have the right to:

-All residents should be provided with the VACCRA Bill of Rights, June 15, 2015, and a statement of Residents’ Rights as provided by State Code 38.2-4905.
+All residents should be provided with the VACCRA Bill of Rights and a statement of Resident Rights as provided by State Code 38.2-4905.
 Both documents should be posted in a public place in the community.